-If you are experiencing issues with your neighbours, please keep your landlord and SUHomes informed.
+HOW DO I REPORT NUISANCE NEIGHBOURS?If you are experiencing issues with your neighbours, please keep your landlord and SUHomes informed.
 You can report nuisance neighbours to the local Police (non-emergency number 101).
 In the case of an emergency, please call 999 and ask for appropriate services.
 You should also report nuisance neighbours to Colchester Borough Council.

 Respecting your neighbours is essential for having a peaceful, enjoyable year in your property.
 If you are having a large social gathering, it is polite to inform your neighbours.
 Please be courteous to your neighbours and be considerate of the fact that they may be working adults and / or have children.
 Keep noise levels to appropriate volumes and leave / enter the property quietly at night.
 You are required under your tenancy agreement to behave in an appropriate, tenant-like manner throughout your tenancy.
 Not doing so may result in complaints being made about you and in intervention from Colchester Borough Council, your landlord, SUHomes and the Police.
 For more information, check out Colchester Borough Council’s “Good Neighbour” Guide.

 All SUHomes properties are non-smoking.
 It is a breach of your tenancy agreement to smoke in your property.
 Please ask SUHomes / your landlord where you can smoke.

 It is best to take preventative measures to ensure you get on well with other tenants.
-Make sure that have a trustful and honest relationship with those you are moving in with.
+Make sure that you have a trustful and honest relationship with those you are moving in with.
 Think about whether the other tenants are financially reliable.
 Remember, you are entering in to a legally binding contract with those you are moving in with.
 If you are signing a joint / shared tenancy, you may become liable for costs and outstanding rent of other tenants.
 Have a discussion with those you are moving in with on household conduct, rules and responsibilities to avoid arguments and to ensure that everybody enters the contract with a clear idea of their duties.
 It is a good idea to draw up some house rules that everybody agrees to, set up a fair and equal cleaning and rubbish rota and come to an agreement on who will be lead tenant.
 It is important to be communicative with your housemates to avoid confrontational disputes.
-Have a look at our “Essential Check List”.
+Have a look at our “Tenant Check List”.
 If arguments do occur during the tenancy, you must try and resolve them between yourselves.
 If they persist, please speak to SUHomes or your landlord and we will try our best to help negotiations.
 If arguments become serious, we can advise you on the best channel to resolve issues or on how to exit your contract.

 If you are experiencing financial problems that may affect your attendance at university or rent payments, you must communicate them to your landlord and to SUHomes.
 This allows us to advise you on what to do and what hardship loans and bursaries are available for you.
 It also avoids other people becoming liable for your rent.
 Alternatively, visit the SU Advice Centre on square 3.

 We are open Monday – Friday 9am – 5pm.
 We are closed during bank holidays and national holidays.
 During the University holidays, there are members of staff in the office.
-If you live in one of our managed properties, we will provide you with an out-ofhours emergency number to call when our office is closed.
+If you live in one of our managed properties, we will provide you with an out-of hours emergency number to call when our office is closed.